 This guide was built to help you assess your poultry welfare at the foundational level based in credible science that can be consistently used around the world.
-It is not a standard to audit against nor a specialty standard to seek certification from.
+It is not a standard to audit against nor a specialty standard that can be used to seek certification.
 It cannot be used as a replacement for standards, guidelines, or applicable regional- or industry-based regulatory guidance.
 The IPWA KWI Guide is a reference for assessing key indicators of welfare that you can use to inform improvements to your management for greater positive outcomes beyond regulation compliance.

 If you are engaging with the IPWA KWI Guide to better your understanding of poultry welfare, start with the reasoning sections and consult with those who manage poultry directly to discuss how the concepts can be applied to your business.
 There are many cases where the poultry sector has specialized terms comparatively to other species and livestock categories as well as regional differences that an expert can best explain.
-If you have questions about application or want to explore ways to
+If you have questions about application or want to explore ways to learn more, feel free to contact IPWA at poultrywelfare.org.

-SCAN OR CODE TO CONTACT IPWA STAFF OR VISIT POULTRYWELFARE.ORG
+SCAN QR CODE TO CONTACT IPWA STAFF OR VISIT POULTRYWELFARE.ORG